voidxd/docs.wordops.net/docs/faq.md

 ### What is the user/password of the web filemanager ?

-By default, user is admin and password too.
+By default, user is `admin` and password is `admin`.
 After you logged in for the first time, you will have to change this password

 ### Why do I get warning from my web browser when opening WordOps backend ?